About The Mother Lode

 Hi I’m Cindy.
 Thank you for joining The Mother Lode.

 The Mother Lode helps mothers feel seen while doing the invisible yet necessary work of caretaking.
-It examines why it is so easy to lose ourselves in motherhood, the patriarchal structures that limit our ability to make space for ourselves and our needs, and invites discussion and reflection about ways to we might break free from performing motherhood in a way that is no longer serving us.
+It examines why it is so easy to lose ourselves in motherhood, the patriarchal structures that limit our ability to make space for ourselves and our needs, and invites discussion and reflection about ways to we might break free from performing motherhood and marriage in a way that is no longer serving us.

 I live in Palo Alto with my two daughters.
 My previous careers include working as an editor for nine years at HarperOne, and as the ghostwriter of eleven books.
-I’m the publisher of Literary Mama, and my published writing can be found on Scary Mommy, The Lily, Isele Magazine, Mutha Magazine, The Brevity Blog, and The Voices Project.
+I’m the former publisher of Literary Mama, and my published writing can be found on Scary Mommy, The Lily, Isele Magazine, Mutha Magazine, The Brevity Blog, and The Voices Project.
 I was born in Chicago, spent most of my childhood in St. Louis, Missouri, went to college at Wake Forest University, and then moved to California, where I truly feel at home.
 I’m an identical twin, an exvangelical, and an avid reader of books.
 These identities will inevitably appear in the writing, as they all influence who I am as a mother.

 P.S.
 I have an affiliate bookshop on Bookshop.org where I have curated lists of my favorite books.
 Every purchase that you make using my shop (which means my Mother Lode logo is in the upper left hand corner) not only raises money for independent bookstores but helps me fund my work as well.